We are building fuel-efficient vehicles that fit our customers’ needs and lifestyles.

 We’re consistently improving gasoline-powered vehicles with technologies like direct fuel injection, active fuel management, variable valve timing and turbocharging.
 We’re also focusing on mass reduction, aerodynamics, lightweight materials, tire construction and other technologies to make our vehicles more efficient.

-Chevrolet is sharing its fuel-efficiency technologies and environmental progress in the form of a label on all of its U.S. 2013 model-year vehicles.
-This first-of-its-kind EcologicTM Label lets you see some of the environmental features of the vehicle relating to manufacturing, driving and recycling.
+Chevrolet is sharing its fuel-efficiency technologies and environmental progress in the form of a label on all of its U.S. 2013 and 2014 model-year vehicles.
+This first-of-its-kind EcologicTM label lets you see some of the environmental features of the vehicle relating to manufacturing, driving and recycling.
 Easy for us to say?
 Each claim is audited by Two Tomorrows, an independent third-party sustainability agency.

 We’re committed to alternative fuels and believe biofuels are the most significant near-term solution to reduce petroleum dependence and carbon dioxide emissions.
 We’re the global leader in producing FlexFuel vehicles that operate on both gasoline and E85 ethanol, and offer more of these models than anyone else.
-More than 7 million flex-fuel vehicles on the road globally are GM cars and trucks.
+More than 8.5 million of the 14 million flex-fuel vehicles on the road in North America are GM cars and trucks.
 In comparison to gas, ethanol burns cleaner, emitting 21% less CO2.

-Can you imagine your vehicle running on organic matter like feedstock or waste?
-We’ve invested in two advanced biofuel developers—Coskata and Mascoma—who are developing technologies that turn agricultural and municipal solid waste into ethanol.
-We’re investing to speed commercialization of these fuels that are better for the environment and reduce foreign oil dependence.
-Customers also can fill up on B20 biodiesel in any of our 2013 vans and heavy-duty pickups, or choose Chevrolet and GMC vans powered by compressed natural gas and liquefied petroleum gas.
-Customers also are able to choose CNG bi-fuel Chevrolet Silverado and GMC Sierra pickup trucks that seamlessly transition between CNG and gasoline fuel systems.
+Customers can fill up on B20 biodiesel in any of our 2014 vans and heavy-duty pickups, or choose select Chevrolet and GMC vans powered by compressed natural gas and liquefied petroleum gas.
+Customers also are able to choose CNG bi-fuel on select Chevrolet Silverado and GMC Sierra pickup trucks that seamlessly transition between CNG and gasoline fuel systems.

-Our new eAssist technology is alight electrification solution that enhances fuel efficiency up to 25% when paired with our existing engines.
-Featured on the 2013 Buick LaCrosse and Regal (both with an EPA estimated mpg 25 city, 36 hwy), and 2013 Chevrolet Malibu Eco (EPA estimated mpg 25 city, 37 hwy), the electric motor recaptures energy and shuts off fuel during braking.
+Our new eAssist technology is a light electrification solution that enhances fuel efficiency up to 25% when paired with our existing engines.
+Featured on the 2014 Buick LaCrosse and Regal (both with an EPA estimated mpg 25 city, 36 hwy), and 2014 Chevrolet Malibu Eco (EPA estimated mpg 25 city, 36 hwy), the electric motor recaptures energy and shuts off fuel during braking.
 To further increase efficiency, it stops and restarts the engine in stop-and-go city driving.
 An onboard lithium-ion battery provides an electric boost in certain conditions to improve MPG.

 Electric Vehicles with Extended Range

-Our Voltec technology in the Chevrolet Volt and Opel Ampera has some of our customers going a month between gasoline fill-ups if their daily commute is under about 35 miles round trip.
+By charging regularly, our Voltec technology in the Chevrolet Volt and Opel Ampera has some of our customers going a month between gasoline fill-ups if their daily commute is under about 35 miles round trip.
 The high-tech propulsion system delivers an EPA-estimated 35 miles of electric driving.
 If you deplete the electric charge, a gas-powered engine generator seamlessly kicks in to add another 340 miles before you need to refuel or recharge.
-The EPA estimates on the Volt are 95 MPGe when running on electricity, and 35 MPG city or 40 MPG hwy when running on gas.
+The EPA estimates on the Volt are 98 MPGe when running on electricity, and 35 MPG city or 40 MPG hwy when running on gas.

-Volt owners have travelled more than 213 million electric miles since the vehicle went on sale two years ago.
-The average Volt owner travels more than 65 percent of the time in pure electric mode– only using the gasoline-powered generator for longer trips.
+Volt owners have travelled more than 400 million electric miles since the vehicle went on sale two years ago.
+The average Volt owner travels more than 81 percent of the time in pure electric mode– only using the gasoline-powered generator for longer trips.
+The Cadillac ELR luxury coupe features the first application of extended range electric vehicle technology, delivering a driving range that exceeds 300 miles and an EPA-estimated 33 mpg combined (gas) and 82 MPGe (EV mode).

 Hydrogen Fuel Cell Vehicles